Sunday, February 26, 2012

 Elsewhere I have reported the discovery of an ancient Hebrew document that gives an eyewitness report on the encounter between David the shepherd-boy and Goliath the giant of Gath (1 Samuel 17 in the Bible).
 It was found in a fortress overlooking the Valley of Elah.
 There are five lines of writing on a piece of a broken pot (an ostracon), and they record that the giant Goliath cursed David the servant of God, but he has been judged, and executed.
 My analysis of the inscription is here.

-I have now realized that the name of God is hiding up in the top right hand corner, in the form YH (there are no vowels in the Hebrew text, only letters for consonants).
-YH is a short form of YHWH (Yahweh), and it is the same as Yah in Hallelu-Yah (“Praise Yahweh”), and Yahu in modern Israeli names, such as Netanyahu and Eliyahu.
+I have now realized that the name of God is hiding up in the top right hand corner, in the form YH.
+The general opinion is that there are no vowels in the Hebrew text, only letters for consonants; but this inscription is written syllabically, using the Neo-syllabary of the time of the Judges in ancient Israel, and it says YAHU.
+This is equivalent to YHWH (Yahweh), and it is the same as Yah in Hallelu-Yah (“Praise Yahweh”), and Yahu in modern Israeli names, such as Netanyahu and Eliyahu.
 This name Eliyahu means “Yahweh is my God” (it is mangled in English as Elijah), and it originally belonged to a famous prophet in ancient Israel (1 Kings 17–18).

 In the story of Eliyahu, after this man of God had defeated the prophets of Baal on Mount Carmel, Queen Jezebel sought to kill him; and so he fled into the wilderness, “to Horeb, the mountain of God”, which would be the Mount Horeb or Mount Sinai where Moses met Yahweh (Exodus 3).
 In this cave Eliyahu had an epiphany, with earthquake, wind, fire, and the voice of Yahweh speaking to him in the ensuing stillness (1 Kings 19:9-13).